 This segment provides consultancy services on ESG Reporting for companies listed on the Stock Exchange, which is required by the Stock Exchange to encourage listed companies to identify and disclose ESG issues and key performance indicators that are non-financial information but reflect significant environmental and social impacts, and ultimately influence the assessments and decisions of stakeholders.
-The Group provides a one-stop solution from identifying the material ESG issues and formulating ESG implementation plan to the preparation of an ESG report.
+The Group provides comprehensive solution from identifying the material aspects of ESG issues and formulating ESG implementation plan to the preparation of an ESG report.
+Recently, a one-stop ESG online management platform named Sustainature has been launched that simplifies the process of ESG data processing for enterprises of all types, analyzes and manages data in one place, and helps generate ESG reports in compliance with the requirements of the Stock Exchange ("HKEX").
+As at 31 March 2022, the Group had 119 (as at 31 March 2021: 90) projects on hand across various industries.